ouya/docs/unreal.md

 * Only after linking your Github account will you have access to the [UE4 Source](https://github.com/EpicGames/UnrealEngine).

+### FAQ

+* If you run and the screen is just all black or weird it could be a few issues:

+1. Did you compile for `Development Editor/Win64`, `Development Client/Android`, and run `copy_client_for_game.cmd`?

+2. Did you disable Mobile HDR lighting?

+3. Did you add a `Camera` to your scene and set a default `Level`?

 ## Resources

 * Get the [Unreal Engine](https://www.unrealengine.com/what-is-unreal-engine-4) - Unreal Engine and Source, All for $19 per month + 5% of Revenue